Tknika/iombian-services-marketplace/standard.md

 ```

 In this case it only contains a single service in the services section.
-Since there is only one service, the name of that service is the same as the name of the service folder.
+Since there is only one service, that service will be the "main" service and it's name will be the same as the name of the service folder.

 ## Volumes
 Define the volumes as you would in a normal docker compose file.